mesonbuild/meson/README.md

 More information about the Meson build system can be found at the [project's home page](http://mesonbuild.com).

-Meson is a registered trademark of Jussi Pakkanen
+Meson is a registered trademark of Jussi Pakkanen.